IronPeak/TicTacToe/docs/DesignReport.md

 * For organizing workflow we are using Trello
 * Microsoft Excel was used to design wireframe.
 * The project will be developed on a machine provided by the course, as well as our own.
-* For assistance we will use Notepad++ and Sublime Text while coding
+* For assistance we will use Notepad++, VIM and Sublime Text while coding.
 * The system will be designed with Firefox and Google Chrome in mind.
 * Both Google Chrome and Firefox have built in development tools that we will use for debugging.
 * Source control will be provided by git.
-* For hosting of source control we use github.com
+* For hosting of source control we use github.com.
 * Travis will test our project and deploy to Heroku.
 * Mou editor will be used to write reports and manuals.
 * The graphic design will be developed in Photoshop as well as the base images used in the project.